SE-PRO/WEB_DEV2/README.md

 Before trying to implement the project in your laptop or PC, make sure that you have these installed:
 1. Create a virtual environment and install django in it.
 2. Install django crispy forms in the virtual environment.
-3. After cloning the repository, please open the extracted(unzipped) folder in VISUAL STUDIO CODE.
-And run the website using the command "python manage.py runserver" in the virtual env.
+3. After cloning the repository, please open the extracted(unzipped) folder in any of the source code editors and run the website using the command "python manage.py runserver" in the virtual env.
 The website then opens in your browser.

 Link for the website: https://tworldsiittp.herokuapp.com/

+*If you face any errors, you can google them or feel free to write to us at* **{cs18b013, cs18b009} @iittp.ac.in**

 ## Built With